jhogan/core/README.md

     curl carapacian.com:8000

-If you already have a reverse proxy, such as Nginx, set up to use sockets, you can create a socket file and bind `gunicorn` to it:
+If you already have a reverse proxy, such as NGINX, set up to use sockets, you can create a socket file and bind `gunicorn` to it:

     gunicorn --bind unix:/run/carapacian.com/c13fa8ce.sock --reload --timeout 0 'www:application()'